Spain: Autonomous communities

 Spain's autonomous communities are the first level administrative divisions of the country.
 They were created after the 1978 constitution came into effect in recognition of the right to self-government of the "nationalities and regions of Spain".
 The autonomous communities were to comprise adjacent provinces with common historical, cultural, and economic traits.
 This territorial organisation, based on devolution, is known in Spain as the "State of Autonomies" (Estado de las Autonomías).

 The basic institutional law of each autonomous community is the Statute of Autonomy.
 The Statutes of Autonomy establish the name of the community according to its historical and contemporary identity, the limits of its territories, the name and organisation of the institutions of government and the rights they enjoy according to the constitution.
 This ongoing process of devolution means that, while officially a unitary state, Spain is nevertheless one of the most decentralised countries in Europe, along with federations like Belgium, Germany, and Switzerland.

 Catalonia, Galicia and the Basque Country, which identified themselves as nationalities, were granted self-government through a rapid process.
 Andalusia also identified itself as a nationality in its first Statute of Autonomy, even though it followed the longer process stipulated in the constitution for the rest of the country.
 Progressively, other communities in revisions to their Statutes of Autonomy have also taken that denomination in accordance with their historical and modern identities, such as the Valencian Community, the Canary Islands, the Balearic Islands, and Aragon.

 The autonomous communities have wide legislative and executive autonomy, with their own elected parliaments and governments as well as their own dedicated public administrations.
 The distribution of powers may be different for every community, as laid out in their Statutes of Autonomy, since devolution was intended to be asymmetrical.
 For instance, only two communities—the Basque Country and Navarre—have full fiscal autonomy based on ancient foral provisions.
 Each autonomous community is responsible for healthcare and education, among other public services.

-Beyond these competencies, the nationalities—Andalusia, the Basque Country, Catalonia, and Galicia—were also devolved more powers than the rest of the communities, among them the ability of the regional president to dissolve the parliament and call for elections at any time.
+Beyond these competencies, the nationalities—Andalusia, the Basque Country, Catalonia, and Galicia—were also devolved more powers than the other communities, among them the ability of the regional president to dissolve the parliament and call for elections at any time.
 In addition, the Basque Country, the Canary Islands, Catalonia, and Navarre each have autonomous police corps of their own: Ertzaintza, Policía Canaria, Mossos d'Esquadra, and Policía Foral respectively.
-Other communities have more limited forces or none at all, like the Policía Autónoma Andaluza in Andalusia or BESCAM in Madrid.
+Other communities have shared units with the National Police Corps or no regional police forces at all.
+(Note: See Law enforcement in Spain.)